A British school, without walls.

 A school opens.

-Richmond Online School opens its virtual doors with a handful of founding families and a single, stubborn idea: that a proper English classroom need not stay in England.
+Richmond Online School opens its virtual doors with a handful of founding families in Europe.

 Students collaborating globally

 Word travelled.
-By the end of our first full year, pupils were logging in from fifteen countries and three continents — and we had to rewrite our timetable around their sunrises.
+By the end of our first full year, pupils were logging in from four countries and we had to rewrite our timetable around their sunrises.

 Student using AI tutor